akirasoft/keptn-springoneplatform/README.md

 <details><summary>Details about this step</summary>

 **Note**: Internally, this script will perform the following:
-1. Clones https://github.com/keptn/dynatrace-service.
-This repo has scripts for each platform to install the Dyntrace OneAgent Operator and the cred_dt.sav template for building a creds_dt.json file that the install script expects to read
+1. Clones https://github.com/akirasoft/dynatrace-service.
+This repo has scripts for each platform to install the Dyntrace OneAgent Operator and the cred_dt.sav template for building a creds_dt.json file that the install script expects to read.
+This is a fork of the main repo containing updates to support PKS.
 1. Uses the values we already captured in the ```1-enterInstallationScriptInputs.sh``` script to create the creds_dt.json file
 1. Runs the ```/deploy/scripts/deployDynatraceOn<Platform>.sh``` script in the dynatrace-service folder